-Dear MittelrheinBahn

-passengers

-The MittelrheinBahn (RB26) transports you along one of Germany's most beautiful stretches of railway.
-It is a single line linking the cities of Cologne, Bonn, Koblenz and Mainz, with a plethora of fascinating places of interest all the way along its length.
-These include majestic palaces and mighty fortresses as well as imposing castles and picturesque castle ruins.
-The UNESCO World Heritage Site of the Upper Middle Rhine Valley alone has a good 40 of these - no other region in the world has as many.
-So it's no wonder that the Rhine Romanticism of the 19th century was inspired by these age-old structures.

-Climb aboard the MittelrheinBahn and take a voyage of discovery through the castles and palaces of the region.
-By way of offering some ideas for your next excursion, we've provided information on some of the most impressive examples in the following pages.
+Dear MittelrheinBahn passengers, MittelrheinBahn (RB26) transports you along one of Germany's most beautiful stretches of railway.
+It is a single line linking the cities of Cologne, Bonn, Koblenz and Mainz, with a plethora of worthwhile places of interest along its entire length.
+These include majestic palaces and mighty fortresses, as well as imposing castles and picturesque castle ruins.
+The UNESCO World Heritage Site of Upper Middle Rhine Valley alone has a good 40 of these - more than any other region in the world.
+It's no wonder then that the Rhine Romanticism of the 19th century was inspired by these age-old structures.
+Climb aboard the MittelrheinBahn and take a voyage of discovery through the fortresses, castles and romantic locations of the region.
+To give you some ideas for your next excursion, we've provided information on some of the most impressive examples in the following pages.
 Let yourself be carried away by the magic of these ancient buildings.
 Take in stunning views of the magnificent scenery.
 And the many rustic inns of the traditional Middle Rhine wine-growing area are the perfect place to take a break and savour a glass of wine and some regional specialities.
-With the aid of the QR codes, you can find your way to the featured castles and palaces.
+Use the QR codes to help you find your way to the featured castles and palaces.
 We hope you have fun hiking and exploring!

-The MittelrheinBahn - ideal for all your destinations Whether you're visiting one of the many places of interest or want to take a tour of discovery through the beautiful Rhine valley, you will travel stress-free and in comfort with the MittelrheinBahn (RB 26).
-We run an hourly service for the entire Cologne to Mainz route every day - until 2 a.m. in some cases, and stopping at every station on the left bank of the Rhine.
-For destinations between Mainz and Bingen, services run every half hour from 5 a.m. to 8 p.m.
-Monday to Friday.
+MittelrheinBahn ideal for all your destinations Whether you're visiting one of the many places of interest or want to take a tour of discovery through the beautiful Rhine valley, you will travel stress-free and in comfort with the MittelrheinBahn (RB 26).
+We run an hourly service for the entire Cologne to Mainz route every day - until 2 am in some cases, and stopping at every station on the left bank of the Rhine.
+For destinations between Mainz and Bingen, services run every half hour from 5 am to 8 pm, Monday to Friday.
 And the RB 26 even runs round the clock at the weekend between Cologne and Bonn.
 What's more, at many stations you can change onto other lines or other local public transport networks without a long wait.
-Our bright and spacious trains have space for around 250 passengers and 12 bikes.
-The MittelrheinBahn's modern electric carriages also have other features to make your journey more enjoyable:
+Our bright and spacious trains have space for around 200 passengers and 12 bikes.
+MittelrheinBahn's modern electric carriages also have other features to make your journey more enjoyable:

-- large panoramic windows - full air conditioning
+large panoramic windows

+full air conditioning